C0WB0YS/C0WB0YS/README.md

 archer ♰ 1x1

+       genderfluid ♰ , yes i am german. no i do not give a fuck if you make nazi jokes around me.

    i am an avid forsaken / crk fan + i am extremely overprotective over my special interests and hyperfixations

  ♰    i am autistic, meaning i do need tonetags depending on situation. as i do not understand tone specifically